Myekman/bluebell-ceramics/README.md

 PostgreSQL: the database used to store all the data.

 ### Programs & Tools
+- [Google Fonts](https://fonts.google.com/)Was used to to incorporate font styles.
+- [Balsamiq](https://balsamiq.com/wireframes/desktop/)Was used to create wireframes.
 - [Bootstrap]([Title](https://getbootstrap.com/)), Was used to create the front-end design.
 - [Gitpod](https://www.gitpod.io/), Gitpod was used as IDE to commit and push the project to GitHub.
 - [Github](https://github.com/), Was used as a version control system to manage the code.